kkalap/kkalap/README.md

 - 👋 Hi, I’m Katharine, or @kkalap
 - 👀 I’m interested in bioelectronics AI and automation
 - 🌱 I’m currently pursuing a BSE in Electrical and COmputer Engineering at Princeton
-- 💞️ I’m looking to collaborate on exciting projects
+- 💞️ This page features a portfolio of my technical projects up to date
 - 📫 Its best to reach me through my Linked In: www.linkedin.com/in/katharinekalap

 <!---